Neighborhoods · Parkland · All Parkland subdivisions

 Listing volume estimate is illustrative based on community size and 33067 owner-occupancy.
 Real volume varies year to year.

-Westglades Middle School
+- ◆Westglades Middle School

-Marjory Stoneman Douglas High
+- ◆Marjory Stoneman Douglas High School

-Verify current zoning with Broward County Public Schools before writing an offer — boundaries shift occasionally and a single street can matter.
+Verify current school assignments with Broward County Public Schools before writing an offer — boundaries can shift.

 Location: Eastern Parkland, Quiet Side of 33067